spr15bd/accounts/README.md

 On the front-end,

-- Edit `views/index.ejs` to change the content of the webpage
+- Edit `views/index.ejs` to change the content of the webpage - at present this is the main page of the app
 - `public/client.js` is the javacript that runs when you load the webpage
 - `public/style.css` is the styles for `views/index.html`
 - Drag in `assets`, like images or music, to add them to your project